On Yang-Mills Stability Bounds and Plaquette Field Generating Function: TUV Stability and Plaquette Field Correlations for an Approximate Model

-\lb{sec3} In this section, we restrict our attention to a simplified lattice YM model.
-We simplify the YM model by setting to zero, in the Wilson action, the plaquette actions corresponding to internal horizontal plaquettes (i.e., those plaquettes orthogonal to the time direction), plus certain specified plaquettes on the boundary $\partial \Lambda$ of the lattice $\Lambda$.
+Before attacking the complete nonabelian mode, in order to allow the reader to understand better the main points of our proofs, we consider a {\em simplified} YM model, with free b.c.
+In the Wilson action, we set to zero the actions corresponding to internal horizontal plaquettes (i.e., those plaquettes which are orthogonal to the time direction), plus certain specified plaquettes on the boundary $\partial \Lambda$ of the lattice $\Lambda$.
 We refer to this model as the {\em approximate model}.

-For the approximate model, the free-energy, plaquette field correlations and their thermodynamic limits, as well as their continuum limits, are obtained explicitly and exactly.
+For the approximate model, the free energy, plaquette field [check Eq. (\ref{plaqfield})] correlations and their thermodynamic limits, as well as their continuum limits, are obtained explicitly and exactly.
 The bounds obeyed in the approximate model are a good guide for the model without approximation.

 In subsection \ref{sec3A}, we define the approximate model and treat stability.
 In subsection \ref{sec3B}, we obtain plaquette field correlations considering the gauge group $\mathrm U(1)$.
 The plaquette field correlation results are extended to $\mathrm U(N\geq 2)$ in subsection \ref{sec3C}.